Azure-Samples/azure-files-samples/AzFileDiagnostics/Linux/readme.md

 - Check if SMB3 Encryption is supported or not.
 We have backported SMB3.0 Encryption to Ubuntu 16.4+ and SUSE 12.3+.
 Other distributions require kernel 4.11+

-- Check if kernel patches for the known Idle time out issue has been installed.
+- Check if kernel patches for the known idle time out issue has been installed.

 - Verify the connectivity to storage account over TCP port 445.
 We dump the IPTABLES output to check if any firewall rule blocks traffic.